 Common Proposal Recruiting Problems in GovCon & Tips for RFP Success

-Many times recruiters have been spending weeks building candidate pipelines for funded roles and it can be challenging for them to suddenly shift priorities and focus on proposal recruiting.
-In addition, with a shorter time frame, leaders are dependent upon recruiters to produce results quickly and rarely feel that they are receiving the results they expect.
+Often recruiters have been spending weeks building candidate pipelines for funded roles, and it can be challenging to suddenly shift priorities and focus on proposal recruiting.
+In addition, with a shorter time frame, leaders depend on recruiters to produce results quickly and rarely feel that they are receiving the results they expect.

 The 5 Biggest Problems with Proposal Recruiting

 - Quality of Information: Typically, the amount and quality of information given to recruiters for proposal recruiting is significantly lower than in a fully-funded search.
-Good recruiters thrive on making a match and when the information is scarce, it can be frustrating for them to find the right talent.
+Good recruiters thrive on making a match, and it can be frustrating to find the right talent when the information is scarce.
 Candidates will ask questions that they cannot answer, which puts recruiters in an awkward position.

-- Juggling Multiple Priorities: Recruiters typically have funded roles that are a priority (because they produce revenue when they are filled) and squeezing in last minute, fast turn-around searches can pose a conflict for prioritizing their work.
+- Juggling Multiple Priorities: Recruiters typically have funded roles that are a priority (because they produce revenue when they are filled), and squeezing in last-minute, fast turn-around searches can conflict with prioritizing their work.
 They know that their other hiring managers will not be pleased to have their searches drop to the bottom of the priority list while they focus on a proposal effort.

-- Lack of Alignment with Typical Searches: Some organizations go after roles in a proposal which are significantly different than typical roles for the organization.
+- Lack of Alignment with Typical Searches: Some government contracting firms go after roles in a proposal that are significantly different than typical roles for the business.
 Recruiters essentially start from scratch in these situations.

-- Contingent Upon Award: This means that candidates have to be willing to allow your firm to submit their resume and with some proposals, sign a contingent offer letter for a role which has no guarantee.
+- Contingent Upon Award: This means that candidates have to be willing to allow your firm to submit their resume and, with some proposals, sign a contingent offer letter for a role that has no guarantee.

 - Opportunity Costs: When you ask your recruiters to focus their efforts on proposal recruiting, you are reducing or even temporarily halting their efforts on recruiting for funded roles.
 This shift of priority could reduce revenue in the short term.
-If the proposal efforts does not result in future revenue, there could be a net loss of revenue.
+If the proposal efforts do not result in future revenue, there could be a net loss of revenue.